Chapter 1: The War Before the War

 Except that it’s not.

 Our nervous system is still shaped by those early experiences.
-The way we’re breathing right now—how much space we feel comfortable taking up in the room with our breath—reflects what happened to us as kids.
+The way we’re breathing right now—how much space we feel safe taking up in the room with our breath—still reflects what happened to us as kids.

-The amount of tension we’re holding in our shoulders and face.
+The tension we’re holding in our shoulders, jaw, and face.

-The definition I use for stress is one I first heard from Dr. Dan Siegel:
+The definition I use for stress comes from Dr. Dan Siegel:

 Stress is the activation of the body in response to something significant happening.

-Stress may come from a wanted event, like lifting weights, (“good stress”) or an unwanted event (“bad stress”), but either way, it’s a situation that demands more from us than normal.
+Stress can come from a wanted event, like lifting weights (“good stress”), or an unwanted one (“bad stress”).
+Either way, it’s what happens when life demands more from us than usual.

 In the military, we often faced high-stress situations where our survival depended on others.

 I remember nodding off for two or three seconds at a time while driving through Baghdad at 3 a.m.
-I was in a convoy of 200 vehicles on a non-stop trip down from Mosul.
-It didn’t matter how tired I was—I had to keep going.
-There was no one to take over and nowhere safe to pull over.
+I was part of a convoy of 200 vehicles on a non-stop trip from Mosul.
+It didn’t matter how tired I was, I had to keep going.
+There was no one to take over, nowhere safe to pull over.
 The choice was between staying awake or risking certain death for myself, my sergeant, and my gunner up top.
-I was dependent my chain of command for relief.
+I was fully dependent on my chain of command for relief.

-As infants, we were also fully dependent on caregivers: parents, siblings, relatives.
-We couldn’t feed, clean, or even move by ourselves.
-We couldn’t regulate our own stress levels.
-We came into this world wired to reach out to others when stressed because we aren’t born with the systems in place to manage life's challenges on our own.
+As infants, we were also fully dependent on our caregivers: parents, siblings, relatives.
+We couldn’t feed, clean, or even move on our own.
+We couldn’t fully regulate stress.
+We came into this world wired to reach out when overwhelmed because we're not born with a system ready to manage life's challenges on its own.

 A baby can’t fully self-soothe.
 Left alone too long, it will die.

-This is important to recognize because some of the traumas we’ve held onto are exactly like that baby.
-These powerful emotions cannot self-soothe.
-They need outside help.
+That's important to recognize, because some of the traumas we’ve held onto are just like that baby.
+These powerful emotions can't calm themselves.
+They need connection with others to settle.

-In the military we sometimes faced overwhelming amounts of stress, fear, horror, anxiety, or other powerful emotions.
+In the military, we sometimes faced overwhelming waves of stress, fear, rage, horror, or grief.
 In those moments, we reached the limits of what we could handle alone.

-The degree to which we didn’t get that care is the degree to which that stress became traumatic.
+The degree to which we didn’t get that care is the degree to which ordinary stress turned into traumatic stress.

-Most stress is manageable—with the right support, whether during or after the event.
+To be clear, most stress is manageable with the right support, whether during or after the event.

 But if we're pushed past our limits without enough support, stress can become trauma.